neondatabase/website/content/docs/guides/vercel.md

 enableTableOfContents: true
 ---

 This guide describes how to connect Vercel and Neon using the [Neon integration from the Vercel marketplace](https://vercel.com/integrations/neon).
 The integration connects your Vercel project to a Neon database and enables creating a database branch for each preview deployment.
-Optionally, the integration creates a development branch that you can use with your Vercel development environment.
+Optionally, the integration also creates a development branch that you can use with your Vercel development environment.

 <Admonition type="note">
 This is a Beta version of Neon’s Vercel integration.
 For assistance or to suggest improvements, contact [vercel-feedback@neon.tech](mailto:vercel-feedback@neon.tech).